 One advantage any Christian station in America had over a Russian one, was material for broadcasting.
-With more than 76 years of Christian radio in the states, there were plenty of stations, radio ministries, churches, musicians, and others who developed programming that could be accessed.
+With more than 76 years of Christian radio in the states, there were plenty of stations, radio ministries, churches, musicians, record companies, and others who developed programming that could be accessed.
 But in Russia, there was practically nothing available.
 Everything for a new Christian station would have to be developed from scratch.
-There were no archives of recorded Christian music in Russian that Dan could use, and the new churches in the country usually didn't have access to recording equipment.
+There were no archives of recorded Christian music in Russian that Daniel could use, and the new churches in the country usually didn't have access to recording equipment.
 The newly-developing evangelical denominations in Moscow had yet to put any emphasis on developing media, and few if any private radio production ministries had begun.
 Most of the material that could be found were old archives of sermons and programs transmitted in years past by international Christian shortwave stations, and most of this would not be suitable in the current situation.

-This lack of resources put Dan in a tough position: he would have find the most effective way to program a station that could use a majority of material from the USA, supplementing it with a tiny amount currently available in Russia.
+This lack of resources put Daniel in a tough position: he would have find the most effective way to program a station that could use a majority of material from the USA, supplementing it with a tiny amount currently available in Russia.
 In time, his staff would develop enough local programming to fill a broadcast day.
-To make this work, he decided to create a radio format that would introduce the Russians to a new style of radio: it would be a Christian music station, featuring English contemporary Christian music, Russian church songs, smooth jazz instrumentals (for the jazz buffs in town); short Christian dramas, Bible teaching (primarily produced from a few ministries in the US like Focus on the Family, Billy Graham, Through the Bible, etc), sermons from local pastors, city news, and national news with cultural features on Russian life (provided by the US government-funded Radio Svoboda).
-It would be a radio sound unlike what people in Magadan had ever heard before.
+To make this work, he decided to create a radio format that introduced the Russians to a new style of radio: it would be a Christian music station, featuring English contemporary Christian music, Russian church songs, smooth jazz instrumentals (for the jazz buffs in town); short Christian dramas, with Bible teaching produced in Russian from a few ministries in the US like Focus on the Family, Billy Graham, and Through the Bible Radio.

+Local input would come from sermons by city pastors, city news, and national news with cultural features on Russian life (provided by the US government-funded station Radio Svoboda).
+It would be a radio sound unlike what people in Magadan had ever heard before!
 Now the station would just need a name.
-The only one that came into consideration was the catalyst for the entire ministry effort, and it came from Paul's declaration in Romans 6:4 when he wrote: "We were therefore buried with him through baptism into death, in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life."
+The only one that came into consideration was the catalyst for the entire ministry effort, and it came from Paul's declaration in Romans 6:4 when he wrote:

+"We were therefore buried with him through baptism into death, in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life."

 This mission sought to bring people into a new life with Christ.
-So it was simply called, NEW LIFE RADIO.
+So the radio channel would be called, NEW LIFE RADIO (Радио Новая Жизнь)

-After lots of prayer, recommendations, and interviews, Daniel chose four young people from different churches as the foundation of the future station, Victor Chensov, Ludmilla Bulah, Elina Polovnikova, and Kostia Ivanov.
-While the license was still in limbo, the new team would get busy, producing materials for broadcast, while the churches in Magadan prayed for God to grant the permissions needed as soon as possible.
+After lots of prayer, recommendations, and interviews, Daniel chose four young people from different churches as the foundation of the future station, Victor Chensov, Ludmilla Bulax, Elina Polovnikova, and Kostia Ivanov.
+While the license was still in limbo, the new team got busy learning their new roles, and producing materials for broadcast, while the churches in Magadan prayed for God to grant the permissions needed as soon as possible.
+Everyone was asking the same question, "when is it going to begin?"